From a Finance IS to a Finance Data System

 Financial data governance in place

 In too many companies, there is still no real governance of data flows.
 The latter are exchanged between various sources, without any real overall architecture having been put in place.
-Some information may be sent several times to the same recipient, others will never reach the interested parties.
+Some information may be sent several times to the same recipient, while others may never reach the people concerned.

 This governance requires efforts in the organization and in the definition of new processes.
-A dedicated team within the IT department can be mobilized to define the processes to be implemented, to control them and to deliver the authorizations and other access rights.
+A dedicated team within the IT department can be mobilized to define and control the processes to be implemented, and to issue authorizations and other access rights.

 At the same time, each of the departments concerned will feed the database set up and ensure that the data is up to date and consistent, as part of their day-to-day operations.
 The role of the operational actors is fundamental since they are the ones who have the expert knowledge of the business and who can therefore give the best opinion on the quality of the data.
-Effective governance is based both on the architecture of the system developed by the IT department and on listening to and mobilizing the business.
+Effective governance relies both on the architecture of the system developed by the IT Department, and on listening to and mobilizing the businesses.

 The Data Owner plays a key role here since he is responsible, among other things, for the data and its updating.
 It must manage data collection, storage and protection.